 To use an arbitrary port, it must be specified, otherwise the standard port 5672 will be used.

-Before using a secure connection, it must be configured on each server with the Nemesida WAF dynamic module installed.
+Before using a secure connection, it must be configured on each filtering node.

 rmq_host_local